 Far from being least-preferred and a last resort, carbon credits allow leading corporates to take immediate, much needed action in addition to – not instead of – decarbonising.
 Promoting and investing in carbon credit projects demonstrates a corporate’s acceptance that climate change is a global issue and its willingness to contribute to solving the problem, rather than just contributing to the problem.

-The voluntary carbon market is essential in providing a robust, market-based approach to investment in activities that mitigate climate change by reducing emissions and removing carbon from the atmosphere.
+Carbon markets are essential in providing a robust, market-based approach to investment in activities that mitigate climate change by reducing emissions and removing carbon from the atmosphere.
 Voluntary carbon credits not only fill the gap left by international and national compliance credits in effecting real change at scale, but increase the effectiveness and efficiency of mitigation efforts, leading ultimately to a positive net contribution to global climate policies.

 It is important to distinguish criticism of usage of carbon credits (i.e. irresponsible use of carbon credits on their own as a displacement technique) from criticism of the instrument itself.
 Carbon credits are an essential tool for both limiting further emissions and for drawing down global emissions of atmospheric carbon today.
 They are essential because the world has not developed affordable technologies at scale to simultaneously remove all greenhouse gas emissions worldwide.
 Nor has a global body imposed universal regulation on carbon emissions, so carbon credits are a market force to fill the gap between emerging regulatory regimes with compliance allowance schemes.